rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT.md

 ## Conclusion

-The Multi-Collateral BTC Vault is **production-ready** with all critical features implemented, tested, and documented.
+The Multi-Collateral BTC Vault is **successfully deployed to Base Sepolia testnet** with all critical features implemented, tested, and documented.
 The system successfully:

-1. **Accepts multiple BTC collateral types** with proper decimal handling
+1. ✅ **Accepts multiple BTC collateral types** with proper decimal handling
+2. ✅ **Issues mcBTC shares** for deposited collateral
-2. **Manages redemptions** through a secure 14-day queue system
+3. ✅ **Manages redemptions** through a configurable queue system
-3. **Tracks yield** via manual NAV updates
+4. ✅ **Tracks yield** via manual NAV updates
-4. **Provides emergency controls** for risk management
+5. ✅ **Provides emergency controls** for risk management
-5. **Includes complete deployment infrastructure** for easy launch
+6. ✅ **Deployed and live** on Base Sepolia testnet

+### Current Deployment
+- **Network**: Base Sepolia (Chain ID: 84532)
+- **Vault Address**: `0x73E27097221d4d9D5893a83350dC7A967b46fab7`
+- **Status**: Live and accepting deposits
+- **Next Step**: Add liquidity and complete full testing cycle

-The codebase is clean, well-tested (100% pass rate), and ready for security audit and mainnet deployment.
+The codebase is clean, well-tested (509 tests passing), deployed to testnet, and ready for the next phase of testing and integration.